 The MNCPA does allow our exhibitors to purchase pre-registered attendees list.
 The list will contain attendee’s name, company, and address (we do not provide phone numbers or e-mails).
 We can e-mail you this list, or provide you with labels.

-Maximize your exhibiting experience
+10 Tips to maximize your exhibiting experience

 So now you're ready to attend that trade show -- almost.
 Below are tips for putting together a trade show display that wows your audience and draws a crowd.